xinmeiwen/misucai/content/posts/My first post using Novela by Narative.md

 ---
 title: My first post using Novela by Narative
-author: Martin Rosenberg
+author: Frank
 date: 2019-04-30
-hero: ./images/hero.jpg
+hero: "./images/hero.jpg"
 excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.

 ---
 My first post using `@narative/gatsby-theme-novela`.
 Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.

 ## Headers